Touring & Backcountry

 Take responsibility for your own safety and be equipped.

 Avalanches happen, so it’s important to choose your terrain wisely.
-The Remarakbles access is managed carefully by The Remarkables Patrol.
+The Remarkables access is managed carefully by The Remarkables Patrol.

 It is good practice to provide a contact person with details of your backcountry trip.
 You can also pop into our Ski Patrol office at any time during opening hours to check on local conditions.
 Please be aware that our Ski Patrol do not patrol outside the Ski Area Boundary and only venture here in the case of a known emergency.
 You need to be well prepared and self-sufficient.

-Please visit the Mountain Safety website for details on what is required to ensure a safe back country adventure.
+Please visit the Mountain Safety website for details on what is required to ensure a safe backcountry adventure.
+Other useful links include: